timohencken/GrowattPublicApiPy/README.md

   * historical data `v4.energy_history()`   ***Not*** implemented yet
 * TODO: check if we can use /v4/ for /v1/ endpoints (seems to work)
 * ***Not*** implemented yet
+* TODO: 'timezone' is float diff to UTC (MEZ results in "1.0")

 # Usage